The Impact of Changes in Tax Laws: What You Need to Know for Effective Planning

 3.2 Capital Gains Tax Reform

-Proposals to increase taxes on long-term capital gains for high-income earners are under consideration.
-This could shift investment behaviors and increase tax planning complexities.
+Proposals are under consideration to increase taxes on long-term capital gains for high-income earners, which could shift investment behaviors and complicate tax planning.

 3.3 Estate Tax Revisions

-The federal estate tax exemption of $12.92 million per individual (2023) is expected to drop significantly post-2025, impacting estate planning strategies.
+The federal estate tax exemption of $12.92 million per individual (2023) is anticipated to drop significantly post-2025, impacting estate planning strategies for many families.

 4. Strategic Planning for Tax Law Changes